Glossary of Terms

 Waking bpm - your waking pulse is considered one of the gold standards when measuring your resting heart rate.
 This is automatically captured when you start to wake from sleep if using the HeartWatch sleep function or using our AutoSleep app

-HRV - Heart Rate Variability (HRV) is a method for assessing the effects of stress on your body, by measuring the variances between your heart beats.
+HRV (Sleep) - Heart Rate Variability (HRV) is a method for assessing the effects of stress on your body, by measuring the variances between your heart beats.
 This is automatically captured by your Apple Watch overnight or by performing a breathe session on your Watch

 BP (am) - Blood Pressure is the measurement of the pressure of the blood in the artery in the morning (am)